Haunted Twins

 And so it was that, the first Halloween in our new/old house, Emily and I wore the stuff from that trunk to the Halloween dance.

-We weren't allowed to date, yet, and we hadn't had time to get interested in any particular members of the opposite sex, so we danced together.
+We hadn't had time to get interested in any particular members of the opposite sex, so we danced together.
 Your average siblings probably wouldn't dance together in public events like that, especially during the slow songs.
 But we did.
-That also felt normal, but it wasn't odd.
+That felt normal.
 If you were a twin you'd understand.

 Nothing strange happened at the dance.
 We talked to the few friends we'd made or were making, and drank punch and danced and had a good time.